melvynstudios/PS1-Demo/docs/controllers.md

 The playstation 1 also has helpers in the BIOS, BIOS Routines, which simplifies things (reads joypad state on VSYNC)

 The Psy-Q has a library called `LIBETC.H` which provides the functions to read the joypad input.

+### LIBETC.H

+The function `extern int PadIdentifiers` is used to read the joypad input state.